AnonymousAuthor0856/TransLibEval/workflow_example.md

 6. Compute the arithmetic mean of all "temp_c" values.
 7. Round the mean to two decimal places and return it.

-Please ensure the code is complete and correctly follows the syntax and conventions for {language}, without including simple usage examples or test code.
+Please ensure the code is complete and correctly follows the syntax and conventions for Java, without including simple usage examples or test code.
 The code should directly implement the required functionality as described above.
 ```

 #### 2.2.2 IR(pseudocode) Strategy